daddydrac/physician-burnout-prediction/README.md

 #### Data description:
-The following are the features that can be found in the dataset of physicians in the US as well as the values they can take.
+The following are the features that can be found in the dataset of physicians in the USA as well as the values they can take.
 This features will be generated later on respecting real life statistics in order to mimic real life cases.
 There exists correlation between the mentioned attributes, this correlation has to be implemented while generation data in order to guarantee the veracity of the output data.

 #### Age: 4 age groups